lrcfmd/PhaseFieldRanking/README.rst

-Ranking phase fields by likelihood with ICSD patterns
+# Ranking phase fields by likelihood with ICSD patterns

 Andrij Vasylenko 13.08.2020

-Requires:
+## Requirements

 python (version 3.5 or later)